mike-gimelfarb/cocoa/README.md

 }
 ```

+Please also consider citing the original authors of the algorithms you use, whose papers are linked in the supported algorithms section above.

 To cite the authors of the individual algorithms, please see the references in the comments heads of the respective C++ source files.